ssbc/ssb-tribes2/README.md

 - `cb` _Function_ - a callback of signature `(err, msg)`

-### `ssb.tribes2.listMembers(groupId) => source`
+### `ssb.tribes2.listMembers(groupId, { live }) => source`

 Returns a pull stream source listing every known member of the group with id `groupId`.
 Note: lists members whether or not they've accepted the invite.
+If `live` is true, then it keeps the stream open and also outputs new members.

 ### `ssb.tribes2.listInvites() => source`